 There are two different selling plans on Amazon, with different levels of pricing.

-The individual seller plan charges sellers $0.99 per item sold, plus referral fees ranging from 6-25% depending on category.
+On the individual seller plan, sellers pay $0.99 per item sold, plus referral fees ranging from 6-25% depending on product category.

-The professional seller plan, which almost every serious business will use, costs $39.99 per month, plus the same referral fees based on category.
+The professional seller plan costs $39.99 per month, plus the same referral fees based on category.

 In addition, if you’re using Amazon FBA, you’ll have to pay fees for storage and fulfillment.